thatcherfreeman/utility-dctls/README.md

 **Middle Gray**: Indicates the middle gray value that will be preserved.

+## Chroma Subsampling DCTL
+Applies chroma subsampling to an image by converting to YCbCr, downsampling the Cb and Cr channels via box averaging, then converting back to RGB.

+### DCTL Parameters
+**X/Y Offset**: Allows you to offset the 2x4 filter box.

+**Convert to YCbCr**: Check this box to have the DCTL bookend itself with a conversion from RGB Rec709 gamut to Y'CbCr.
+If unchecked, that means you're doing your own conversion before and after the DCTL and this will downsample channels 2 and 3.

+**Chroma Subsampling Type**: Allows you to choose which kind of chroma subsampling to use.

 ## Clamp DCTL
 Clamps the code values of the current frame to the specified Min and Max values, such that for any `x`, we will then have `clamp_min <= x <= clamp_max`